All commercial and strata properties in Whistler are required to collect and separate all recycling, compost and landfill waste.

 Solutions Guide for Commercial Properties

-For a comprehensive overview of how businesses can adapt their practices, download A Solutions Guide: Recycling and Reducing Food Waste in Commercial Properties.
+For a comprehensive overview of how businesses can adapt their practices, download How to Achieve Zero Waste in Whistler Restaurants.

 This all-in-one guide takes businesses step by step through how to enhance their waste management practices, including: